What are breaches?

 Step three: Final letter.

-If you haven’t contacted us in the last 14 days, we will send a last letter that tells you about the steps we will take if you do not contact us.
+If you still haven’t contacted us, we will send you a final letter that explains the steps we will take if you do not contact us.

-We are here to help you avoid any further action, please contact us.
+To avoid any further action, you must contact us.

 Step four: Notice of Breach